 If you have a child with braces, it's important to establish good oral hygiene habits early on and help them.
 Not sure where to start?
 We’ve put together a few bullet points to help you on your way:

-• Braces increase the risk of tooth decay, so it's important to keep your child's teeth good toothpaste.
-Encourage brushing twice a day, preferably after meals.
+- Braces increase the risk of tooth decay, so it's important to keep your child's teeth clean with a good toothpaste.
+Encourage brushing 2-3 times a day, preferably after meals.

 In addition to maintaining a thorough oral hygiene routine, it's important to see your orthodontist for checkups and adjustments.
 Your orthodontist can repair broken pieces, answer any questions you may have, and address any issues like cavities or gum disease.